8 ADVENTUROUS WINTER ACTIVITIES IN MONTANA (BESIDES SKIING)

 Learn to Ice Climb

 Crampons, ice screws, ropes, and intense mental fortitude.
 If those things excite you, then ice climbing might be for you.
 This Montana winter activity will challenge the mind and the body while offering incredible views that are only accessed from the top of a tall wall of ice.
 If you are new to ice climbing.
-Mountain Alpine Guides offers courses for all levels in Hyalite Canyon, just outside of Bozeman.
+Montana Alpine Guides offers courses for all levels in Hyalite Canyon, just outside of Bozeman.
 Depending on conditions, there are over 150 routes from October-April, making it the ice climbing mecca of North America.

 Visit A Hot Spring Resort

 There is nothing better than soaking your muscles in some hot springs after a long day of adventuring.
 Luckily with over a dozen different hot springs resorts, Montana offers a lot of options.
 Norris Hot Springs located in the Madison River Valley has campsites with hook-ups, and poolside you can jam out to live music, drink local beer, and stuff your belly with fresh produce grown right on site.
 Another option is the Chico Hot Springs Resort, just north of Yellowstone, where for lodging you can choose between a private log cabin or a retired caboose decked out with a gas fireplace and a pedestal bathtub.